sourcegraph/handbook/content/departments/support/team/shawntee-readme.md

 ## Feelings to receiving messages outside work hours

-I don't mind, unless it is absolutley urgent I probalbly wont respond.
-Actively working on my work/personal life balance.
+I most likey will not respond until the next working day.
+I am actively working on my work/personal life balance.

 ## How to show up when I'm feeling off